ben-S-lgtm/ben-S-lgtm/README.md

-### Hi, my name is Ben and I'm a software developer from Brisbane Australia.
+### Hi, my name is Ben and I'm an Aussie software developer from Queensland.

 Tools and Software I use on a daily basis: <br />